obiba/opal-doc/admin/installation.rst

 Options for the Java Virtual Machine can be modified if Opal service needs more memory.
 To do this, modify the value of the environment variable ``JAVA_ARGS`` in the file **/etc/default/opal**.

+That file is the service's environment: the OpenTelemetry settings go there too, see :ref:`otelconf`.
+Secrets belong in **/etc/default/opal-secrets** instead, which the service also reads and which can be made unreadable to the ``opal`` user.

 Main actions on Opal service are: ``start``, ``stop``, ``status``, ``restart``.
 For more information about available actions on Opal service, type:

 .. code-block:: bash